ava76er27/AshitaProfiles/README.md

 Character's Name.
 Example: Your Character Name is Ralphm.

 Ralphm_SMN.xml will load automactic when you change to Summoner or Login as Summoner.
-If delete a < or > when adding your gear then it might say Parse Error.
+If you delete a < or > when adding your gear then it might say Parse Error.
 Look up Ashitacast commands:
+Please Read Ashitacast Doc's
 /ac load
 /ac unload
 /ac debug
-to test you changes to xml file.
+to test your changes to xml file.

 SMN PUP SCH Profiles...
 Summoner was my starting XML with thanks to all the Other Coder's help.
 This was a mix of 2 other people xml.